- Travel and Places»

 A variety of birds and other small animals call the park home.
 Deer can often be spotted here as well.

 The tiny town of Battleground lies adjacent to the park and the Tippecanoe Battleground Park is nearby.
 For hikers, the Wabash Heritage Trail also takes off from the Battelground Memorial and provides 13 miles of hiking near the Wabash River.
+If you are spending time at the park, this trail could occupy an entire day of your stay.

 Because Prophetstown is primarily a prairie, most of the land is dedicated to regrowing this habitat.
 There are two hiking trails at this time that place you in the midst of this grassland.
 Trail 1 is 2.25 miles long.
 The first section of the trail passes through a small wooded area (pictured above).
 It's a small winding footpath that then opens up onto the prairie.